RoshanGurungSr/RoshanGurungSr.github.io/_pages/about.md

 this personal blog.

 **About Me**<br>
+I am currently enrolled into MSc.
+Computer Science program at Lakehead University and I will be graduating in Fall 2024.

-I have been working as Machine Learning Engineer at [Fusemachines Inc.](https://fusemachines.com) since December 2019 where I spend most of my time on Production ML System, Distributed Computing and Optimization.
+I have experience of almost 4 years in working as Machine Learning Engineer at [Fusemachines Inc.](https://fusemachines.com) from December 2019 to August 2023, where my reposnibility included working on Production ML System, Distributed Computing and Optimization.

 I have worked on Computer Vision Projects like Statistical Shape Modelling, Object Localization, Object Detection and Semantic segmentation, Face recognition and Facial landmark localization.
 Besides these, I have worked on NLP